 There were a bunch of strange advertising requests.
 Some to post ads for online casinos or discount airlines.
 The strangest ones want to pay to do blog posts on my blog on topics completely unrelated to photography.
 Why would I write a blog post on the ROI and scalability of Unified Servers on ShootTokyo?

 I had a surprisingly large number of emails asking about ShootTokyo T-Shirts.
-I am going to bring them back like I was talking about in this post.
 I am going to make them in Japan so they will be very high quality.
 They will be fairly priced but they will not be cheap.

 There were a bunch of requests to use my photos.
 If people want to download my photos for personal use right click is enabled to allow you to do that.
 You can share on social media, use in your school projects, or as wallpaper for your computer.
 My photos are free to use for non-commercial purposes.
 For people who want a high resolution copy for printing, I don't give those out but I do sell prints if people want them.
 True Sense Imaging, the creator of the Leica sensors have them hanging in their lobby.
 If you have questions here you can find the details of how I license my images.